Standearth/vcard-qr/README.md

 ## Configuration

 This project uses environment variables for all organization-specific settings.
-To configure your own instance, follow these steps:

 1.  **Create an Environment File:**
     Copy the template file to create your local configuration file.
 This file is ignored by Git and will not be committed.